mailtoharshgupta/stocks/README.md

 ### Documentation
 The in depth documentation of the APIs can be found on the swagger link(http://localhost:8080/swagger-ui.html)

+### Tests
+- **Unit Tests** were written using JUnit for all the three layers in the application architecture namely : Controller layer, Service Layer and Data Access Layer.
+- **Integration Tests** were written to cover the complete application flow of all the APIs.

 ## Getting started

 ### Installing